imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/angular.md

 ## **What's next**

 The possibilities for image manipulation and optimization with ImageKit are endless.
-Learn more about it here:&#x20;
+Learn more about it here:

 * [Image Transformations](https://docs.imagekit.io/features/image-transformations)
 * [Image optimization](https://docs.imagekit.io/features/image-optimization)